It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

-Forest ecosystems are an incredibly complex web of different tree and animal species, plus many fungi and bacteria species, which interact with one another.
+Forest ecosystems are an incredibly complex web of different tree and animal species, plus many fungi and bacteria species interacting with one another.
 These types of ecosystems vary according to the climate it is in; the world’s most biologically diverse ecosystems are found in tropical rainforests, which have many tree and animal species.
 However, temperate and boreal forests also have their own respective flora and fauna species.

 A variety of different grass species make up much of grassland ecosystems, along with different species of small plants, shrubs, and sometimes the occasional tree.
-As a result, these types of ecosystems have lower biological diversity than forests, although a range of animal species from mammals to insects inhabit grasslands, with herbivores feeding off the grass, and carnivores consuming other animal species.
+As a result, these types of ecosystems have lower biological diversity than forests.
+However, a range of animal species, from mammals to insects, inhabit grasslands, with herbivores feeding off the grass and carnivores consuming other animal species.

-The desert ecosystem is the driest ecosystem on earth, which accounts for its lack of vegetation and low biological variety.
+The desert ecosystem is the driest ecosystem on Earth, which accounts for its lack of vegetation and low biological variety.
 It is a component of the terra firma ecosystem.
-The desert ecosystem's flora and animals have learned the skill of enduring extreme environments.
+Desert ecosystems' flora and animals have learned the skill of enduring extreme environments.

-The tundra ecosystem has a relatively low biological diversity, owing to the incredibly harsh cold conditions that occur in these types of ecosystems during much of the year.
+The tundra ecosystem has a relatively low biological diversity due to the incredibly harsh cold conditions that occur in these ecosystems during much of the year.
 Typical plant species include low-lying grasses, plants, and shrubs, which are designed to withstand the frequent winds and heavy snowfalls that occur.